-- Why are offices like OSPA needed?
+Why are offices like OSPA needed?
 What does OSPA do, anyway?

 All research universities have a central office to oversee sponsored projects (grants and contracts).
 Grants and contracts are legal agreements for which each university's governing board is liable; consequently, one office on campus is designated to submit grant proposals and accept grant awards on faculty members' behalf.
-At SIUC, that office is OSPA.
-Central oversight also is needed to make sure that grants and other research activities comply with federal, state, and University regulations and policies.
+At SIU, that office is OSPA.
+Central oversight also is needed to make sure that grants and other research activities comply with federal, state and university regulations and policies.
 This "compliance burden" on universities is ever-growing, and irregularities have caused serious problems in recent years for institutions ranging from the University of Minnesota to Johns Hopkins.

-OSPA provides services to researchers such as finding grant opportunities, submitting grant proposals, administering grant awards, and overseeing compliances.
+OSPA provides services to researchers such as finding grant opportunities, submitting grant proposals, administering grant awards, and overseeing compliance.
 See our About OSPA page, which lists our services to the campus community and has a directory of staff contacts.

-- My graduate students need an introduction to grant writing.
+My graduate students need an introduction to grant writing.
 Can OSPA help with this?

 Yes.
 We offer a Grant Writing for Graduate Students workshop each semester; look for announcements on OSPA's home page and flyers in departments.
 We also conduct workshops for colleges, departments or classes on request, both for graduate students and for faculty.
 Finally, our Grant Funding for Graduate Students guide is available online.
 More resources are located on our Graduate Student Research page.

-- When should you contact OSPA?
+When should you contact OSPA?

-- How can I contact OSPA?
+How can I contact OSPA?

-- Why are indirect costs charged on grants?
+Why are indirect costs charged on grants?

 All research institutions have an indirect costs assessment on grants (called "facilities and administrative costs" [F&A] by the federal government).
 F&A covers the overhead involved in administering sponsored projects—from library costs, to personnel costs involved in processing grant-related paperwork, to heating/cooling/lighting of the labs and offices used for grant projects.
 Thirty percent (30%) of the funds received for indirect costs go to the colleges/schools/departments involved with the awarded project.